benjaminjack/benjaminjack.github.io/_posts/2016-01-02-el-capitan-biocomputing.md

 excerpt: I recently wiped my Macbook Pro and reinstalled Mac OS X El Capitan.
 I did this for several reasons, but mostly because I was thoroughly frustrated with MacPorts and wanted to switch to Homebrew (more on that later).
 To cleanly rid my laptop of MacPorts, I started with a fresh copy of El Capitan.
 This guide describes the steps I took to configure El Capitan for biocomputing.
 ---

-**Update:** _After six months of using macOS Sierra, I can state confidently that all instructions discussed below hold true for both El Capitan and Sierra.
+**Update (3/26/17):** _After six months of using macOS Sierra, I can state confidently that all instructions discussed below hold true for both El Capitan and Sierra.
 So feel free to use this guide to set up macOS Sierra for biocomputing._

 I recently wiped my Macbook Pro and reinstalled Mac OS X El Capitan.
 I did this for several reasons, but mostly because I was thoroughly frustrated with MacPorts and wanted to switch to Homebrew (more on that later).
 To cleanly rid my laptop of MacPorts, I started with a fresh copy of El Capitan.
 This guide describes the steps I took to configure El Capitan for biocomputing.
 If you are interested in configuring Yosemite for biocomputing instead, see [this post by Stephanie Spielman](http://sjspielman.org/configure_yosemite_biocomputing/).
 Many of the following steps for El Capitan were derived from her post.